 - Dredge the chicken in flour then season with salt and black pepper.

 - In a large skillet, heat the oil.
-Add 2 chicken breasts and cook for 3 minutes on each side.
+Add 2 pieces of chicken breast and cook for 3 minutes on each side.
 Remove from the skillet and set aside.

 - Add more oil into the skillet.
 Cook the other chicken breasts until browned on both sides.
 Remove from the skillet and set aside.